FowlerLab/starcall-workflow/readme.md

 snakemake process/well1.cells.csv process/well2.cells.csv process/well3.cells.csv
 ```

-Most wells are to large to run at once, so you can tell snakemake to split them up by changing it to this:
+Most wells are too large to run at once, so you can tell snakemake to split them up by changing it to this:

 ```
 snakemake process/well1_grid5.cells.csv process/well2_grid5.cells.csv process/well3_grid5.cells.csv